Illumina/manta/src/markdown/mantaUserGuide.md

 Manta is capable of detecting all structural variant types which are identifiable in the absence of copy number analysis and large-scale de-novo assembly.
-Specific instances types which can and cannot be detected are enumerated below.
+Detectable types are enumerated below.

-For each structural variant and indel, Manta attempts to align the breakends to basepair resolution and report the left-shifted breakend coordinate (per the VCF 4.1 SV reporting guidelines), together with the any breakend microhomology sequence and inserted seqeunce between the breakends.
-It is often the case that the assembly will fail to provide a confident basepair resolution explaination of the data -- in such cases the variant will be reported as `IMPRECISE`, and scored according the paired-end read evidence alone.
+For each structural variant and indel, Manta attempts to align the breakends to basepair resolution and report the left-shifted breakend coordinate (per the [VCF 4.1][1] SV reporting guidelines), together with the any breakend microhomology sequence and inserted sequence between the breakends.
+It is often the case that the assembly will fail to provide a confident explanation of the data -- in such cases the variant will be reported as `IMPRECISE` , and scored according the paired-end read evidence alone.

-The sequencing reads provided as input to Manta are expected to be from a paired-end seqeucneing assay which results in an "innie" orientation between the two reads of each DNA fragment, each presenting a read from the outer edge of the fragment inward.
+The sequencing reads provided as input to Manta are expected to be from a paired-end sequencing assay which results in an "innie" orientation between the two reads of each DNA fragment, each presenting a read from the outer edge of the fragment insert inward.

-Manta has primarily be developed and tested for whole genome DNA-Seq experiments, targeted towards analysis of single diploid samples or subratctive analysis of a matched tumor and normal sample for the identification of somatic variants.
+Manta is primarily tested for whole genome DNA-Seq experiments of single diploid samples or subtractive analysis of a matched tumor/normal sample pair.

-Note that there is limited testing and support for other cases:
+There has been limited testing in support of other cases:

 * For exome or other targeted sequencing experiments, the workflow can be configured with the `--exome` flag to set filtration levels more appropriate for